gctools-outilsgc/gcpedia/haibun/README.md

 `npm run publish`

 You can then use eg `npx live-server reviews` to make them available via a browser.
+Start with dashboard.html.

 ## Load tests